Peterson Space Force Base: Primary installation

 Some buildings from the Second World War have survived.
 Buildings remaining in 1996 were "the terminal, now the Peterson Air and Space Museum, the Broadmoor hangar, and the Spanish House" next to the museum, along with Building 391, Building 365, supply warehouses and office buildings, and aircraft hangars and maintenance shops.

 The base's Retiree Activities Office has the representative for the Air Force Retiree Council Area IV (Colorado, Nevada, Utah, and Wyoming).

 On 20 December 2019, Air Force Space Command was redesignated as the U.S. Space Force and elevated to become an independent military branch.
 With the new military branch, the Fourteenth Air Force and its units became Space Force Space Operations Command and Air Force Space Command's headquarters was redesignated as the Pentagon.

 Based units

-Flying and notable non-flying units based at Peterson Air Force Base.
+Flying and notable non-flying units based at Peterson Space Force Base.

 Units marked GSU are Geographically Separate Units, which although based at Peterson, are subordinate to a parent unit based at another location.